Inference-Time Hyper-Scaling with KV Cache Compression: Background

 An intuitive strategy to reduce the size of the KV cache is to evict tokens, i.e., dynamically remove the key--value pairs of the least relevant tokens during inference.
 Recent methods have addressed this challenge by selectively managing tokens within a sliding window of context of size $w$.
 For instance, for each time step $t$, TOVA \citep{oren2024transformers} evicts the token with the lowest attention weight such that $i_{\text{TOVA}} = \min_i \sum_{h \in H} a_h(t)_i$ where $a_h(t)_i$ denotes the attention weight assigned to token $i$ by attention head $h$ at time step $t$.
-Similarly, Heavy-Hitter Oracle \citep[H20;][]{Zhang2023H2OHO} evicts the token with the lowest \textit{cumulative} attention, additionally keeping a sliding window of recent tokens.
-These approaches incur minimal computational overhead due to their efficient heuristics for eviction scores, while retaining a maximum KV cache size of $w$ and speeding up generation as a consequence.
+Similarly, Heavy-Hitter Oracle \citep[H2O;][]{Zhang2023H2OHO} evicts the token with the lowest \textit{cumulative} attention, additionally keeping a sliding window of recent tokens.
+This family of approaches (more are surveyed in \cref{sec:relwork}) incur minimal computational overhead due to their efficient heuristics for eviction scores, while retaining a maximum KV cache size of $w$.

-An entirely different strategy is adopted by methods like Quest \citep{tang2024quest}, which fully retains the entirety of the KV cache but only retrieves the most relevant \textit{pages} (i.e., fixed-size blocks of contiguous KV items) from memory.
-Relevant pages are determined through a heuristic that approximates attention scores from the highest-magnitude dimensions of their KV items.
+A different strategy is adopted by Quest \citep{tang2024quest}, which fully retains the entirety of the KV cache but only retrieves the most relevant \textit{pages} (i.e., fixed-size blocks of contiguous KV items) from memory.
+Relevant pages are determined through a heuristic that approximates attention scores from the highest-magnitude dimensions of each page's KV items.
 While this approach accelerates generation by reducing memory transfers without permanently evicting tokens, it does not reduce memory load.
 In fact, to efficiently perform page selection, the method requires storing additional page representations, resulting in a slight memory overhead rather than savings.